yAOwzers/tp/docs/DeveloperGuide.md

 i.
 Click on the folder that the jar file had been saved in.
 ii.
 Enter the 'src', then 'main', 'resources' and then 'txt' folder.
 iii.
 Double-click the 'nameOfUser.txt' file to edit it.
 iv.
-Change the name in the txt file with the intended name and save the file.
+Change the name in the txt file with the desired name and save the file.
+v.
+Re-run Zer0Note with the desired name.